spring-attic/spring-roo/readme.txt

   ROO-1234: Name of the task as stated in Jira

-You are free to place whatever text you like under this prefix.
-The prefix ensures FishEye is able to correlate the commit with Jira.
+You are free to place whatever text you like after this prefix.
+The prefix ensures FishEye is able to correlate the commit with Jira. eg:

+  ROO-1234: Name of the task as stated in Jira - add extra file

 You should not commit any IDE or Maven-generated files into Git.